JetBrains Client UI overview

-When you accept an invitation to a Code With Me session and open Code With Me Guest, many settings options that help you fine-tune your working environment become available.
-You can also view different tool windows and depending on your user permissions, execute a particular action or a task.
+When you accept an invitation to a Code With Me session and open JetBrains Client, many settings options that help you fine-tune your working environment become available.
+You can also view different tool windows and depending on your user permissions, execute a particular action or task.

 For the information on how to work in the Code With Me session, refer to Work in a shared session.

 You can configure options that are related to appearance, code editing, formatting, and so on.
 You can also install plugins that are related to code editing, formatting, schemes, and themes.

 Press Ctrl+Alt+S to open the IDE settings and select Appearance and Behavior.